Vista MIDI Tool

 Where's my hardware MIDI device?
 (Creative)

-I have a Creative Audigy Value.
-Creative's Vista drivers do not (at the time of writing) appear to support hardware MIDI!
+I had a Creative Audigy Value.
+Creative's Vista drivers did not (as of 2007) appear to support hardware MIDI - they may do by now, but I can no longer check this myself.

-The best solution is to install the XP drivers from your original CD-ROM bundled with your sound card.
+The best solution I found was to install the XP drivers from the original CD-ROM bundled with your sound card.
 There are some pros and cons to this method, not sure what applies to other cards (just the ones I've noted).